lapis42/dotfiles/README.md

 ```bash
 sudo apt install pandoc texlive
 ```
+- Anaconda also has pandoc
 - Running pandoc
+    - You can run the command below or press <F5> in vim.
 ```bash
 pandoc inputfilename.md -s -o outputfilename.pdf
 ```

 ## trash-cli
 ```bash